IT-for-Change/ecube-data-collection/README.md

 The ELL can be deployed on a computer in different ways - computers can run the ELL on KITE OS, or as a docker container on any OS, or on plain Ubuntu OS.
 See [here](https://kite.kerala.gov.in/llabdownload.html) for details of supported OS versions.
 The data collection tool should work on all these flavours, but since the largest deployment of the tool so far is on [KITE OS](https://kite.kerala.gov.in/KITE/index.php/welcome/downloads), the tool is designed to assume a KITE OS deployment by default, and the tool's default configuration values correspond to KITE OS.

 This README too reflects the fact, and focuses on KITE OS deployments.
-If you are using a docker-based deployment, skip to the section here for instructions on pre-requisites and for customizing the tool's configuration values.
+If you are using a docker-based deployment, skip to the docker section [here](https://github.com/IT-for-Change/ecube-data-collection/blob/main/README.md#prerequisites-docker) for instructions on pre-requisites and for customizing the tool's configuration values.

-The tool should work correctly on plain Ubuntu OS deployments of the ELL if it is configured correctly.
+The tool *should* work correctly on plain Ubuntu OS deployments of the ELL if it is configured correctly.
 The tool has not been tested on a plain Ubuntu deployment.

 ## What data is collected by the tool?